hikxri/arcaea-calculator/README.md

           a.k.a.
 B30.
         - (Optional) **Enter the username to be shown** in the result image.
 The username is saved and will be automatically inputted upon launching the application again.
+        - (Optional) **Enter the potential to be shown** in the result image.
+It will be shown on the left of the username.
+If there exists no username, it will be shown in the middle, below the title.
         - **Click the `Top 30 Entries`** (or`Top n entries`) **button**.
 A new window will pop up with a scaled-down version of the result image.
         - **Click the `Save image` button** on the new window to download the full-resolution image.